Our Labels & Standards

 - We do not take any political position or advocate for any course of action.

-- Every fact check by students is subject to editorial scrutiny by the faculty members at the Journalism & Media Studies Centre.
+- Every fact check by students is subject to editorial scrutiny by the faculty members at the School of Future Media at the University of Hong Kong.

 Naming and contacting the source(s) of misinformation